-Germany: former Nazi guard, 101, jailed for aiding murder
+Germany: Former Nazi guard, 101, jailed for aiding murder

 Exact numbers on those killed vary, with upper estimates of some 100,000, though scholars suggest figures of 40,000 to 50,000 are likely more accurate.

-In its early years, most prisoners were either political prisoners or criminal prisoners, but they also included some Jehovah’s Witnesses and homosexuals.
+In its early years, most inmates were either political prisoners or criminal convicts, but they also included some Jehovah’s Witnesses and homosexuals.
 The first large group of Jewish prisoners was brought there in 1938 after the so-called Night of Broken Glass, or Kristallnacht, an antisemitic pogrom.

 During the war, Sachsenhausen was expanded to include Soviet prisoners of war — who were shot by the thousands — as well as others.